Published on July 31st, 2009 | by Jamie Ervin26

 I’ve tried to make bowls using the outside of one as a mold.
 I like the idea of using the inside of the bowl better.
 The only trick is to grease up the inside of the bowl so that your dried paper bowl will release.
 My instructions say to use petroleum jelly, however I am looking for an alternative since I don’t want to use petroleum based products.

-Here’s how to make a paper mache bowl.
+Here’s how to make a papier mache bowl.

 - molding bowl(s), plastic works best